napari/napari.github.io/fundamentals/points.md

 If you have a multidimensional points layer then the coordinates of the new point will keep track of the currently viewed slice that you added the point too.
 You can quickly select the add points tool by pressing the `P` key when the points layer is selected.
+The point adding tool also supports panning and zooming.

 You can select a point by selecting the select points tool and then clicking on that point.
 You can select multiple points by continuing to shift click on additional points,